Noam2Stein/ggmath/ggmath_testing/README.md

 So types like ```Vector``` and ```Matrix``` are generic over ```T: Scalar```.

-You can implement ```Scalar``` for your custom types, and when you do so you can override the implementations of vector functions for you custom scalar to make optimizations only possible with your type.
+You can implement ```Scalar``` for your custom types, and when you do so you can override the implementations of vector functions for your custom scalar to make optimizations only possible with your type.

-These custom fn implementations can have bugs, so this crate helps you test them.
+These custom function implementations can have bugs, so this crate helps you test them.

 ## Usage